 Welcome to the world of top-class hotels, star restaurants, festivals and sports events.
 The hospitality sector is looking for you!
 After completing the Hotel and Event Management bachelor’s degree, you will be able to create the perfect experience for your guests, even online.
 You will turn any stay and event into a success.

-You might work as, for example, a product manager, event manager, travel adviser or city marketer.
-You can also start your own business.
+You can work as e.g. a hotel manager, event manager, food & beverage manager, marketing or communication manager or you can start your own business.

 Is this bachelor programme right for you?

 Tio’s Hotel and Event Management bachelor programme offers you the best of two worlds: a traditional hotel management degree combined with aspects of event management.
 Do you recognise yourself in the following description?
 Are you: